Skip to Main Content

 Yes, you can get a personal loan with a 600 credit score — there are even lenders that specialize in offering fair credit personal loans.

-But keep in mind that if you have a credit score between 580 and 669, you’ll generally be considered a “subprime” borrower — meaning lenders might see you as a more risky investment.
+But keep in mind that if you have a credit score between 580 and 669, you’ll generally be considered a “subprime” borrower — meaning lenders might see you as a more risky investment, and you'll need to find a personal loan for bad credit.
 Because of this, you’ll likely pay a higher interest rate than borrowers with good to excellent credit.

 Advertiser Disclosure